 Sunset was a bit after 9pm and I had hoped to be back to my room by 10:30 but I managed to take a wrong turn on the way back to the Inn which added another hour to my drive.
-Yes I had a GPS…but I found it didn’t help much when you have the sound on ‘mute.’
+Yes I had a GPS…but I found it didn’t help much when you’re dead tired, not paying attention AND have the sound on ‘mute.’

 Needless to say, by the time I got back to the Inn the sky had darkened well enough for the Milky Way to be visible, so I decided go out on the trail next to the hotel and try some night shots.
 Yeah, it was a bit spooky walking alone on the trail…but it was peaceful.
 And since the sky was clear, I become incredibly aware of the Mountain.
 I mean, Rainier is right in your face when you’re on the Skyline trail.
 Huge, imposing and impossible to ignore.

 After the moon set and Rainier faded into the darkness, I turned my attention to the south and enjoyed some time photographing the Milky Way.
 Over the next couple house I tried a few different compositions before the realization hit me that I had to wake up in 3 hours to catch the sunrise.

 As hiked back, I turned the final bend in the trail and the Paradise Inn came into sight.